understanding the effects of noise exposure

 Hearing loss usually develops over a period of several years.
 Because it is painless and gradual, you might not notice it.
 What you might notice is a ringing or other sound in your ear (tinnitus), which could be the result of long-term exposure to noise that has damaged hearing nerves.
 Or you may have trouble understanding what people say; they may seem to be mumbling, especially when you are in a noisy place such as a crowd or a party.
 This could be the beginning of high-frequency hearing loss; a hearing test will detect it.

 If you have any of these symptoms, they may be caused by impacted wax or an ear infection, which are relatively easy to correct.
 However, you may suffer from noise-related hearing loss.
 In any case, take no chances with noise—the hearing loss it causes is permanent.
 If you suspect hearing loss, consult a physician with special training in ear care and hearing disorders (called an otolaryngologist or otologist).
 This doctor can diagnose your hearing problem and recommend the best way to manage it.
-For more information on the laws for on-the-job noise exposure, please refer to the information provided at www.entnet.org.
+For more information on the laws for on-the-job noise exposure and Noise and Hearing Protection, please refer to the information provided at www.entnet.org.

 Decibels (dB) measure the intensity of sound.
 The scale runs from the faintest sound the human ear can detect, which is labeled 0 dB, to more than 180 dB, the noise at a rocket pad during launch.
 Most experts agree that continual exposure to more than 85 decibels is dangerous.
 Recent studies show an alarming increase in noise-related hearing loss in young people.
 Approximate examples of decibel levels: